 The directory does not include further education colleges because they are independent corporations with no formal legal or financial links to us, But many of our services work closely with the post 16 provision to ensure the best possible outcomes for young people in Somerset.

-In Somerset there are five further education colleges
+In Somerset there are four further education colleges

 We have a number of sixth form schools offering post-16 programmes.
 Details of these schools are available in the directory - search by entering the appropriate age range or by selecting 'upper' in the school type search menu.

 Infant schools - these are for children from 4 to 7, who then usually go on to a nearby junior school